 This program met with a lot of community resistance at the outset of implementation, particularly as currency exchange volatility and year over year double digit inflation eroded the value of the program and many believed that this program was not as valuable as the equipment program.

-After extensive community consultation the Kolektif, the IDB, the Haitian government, and the local implementer of the program Sonje Ayiti, were able to reach an agreement to adapt Sonje Ayiti’s methodology to address important changes in economic conditions that were not foreseen at the time the agreement was signed.
+Last year, after extensive community consultation, the Kolektif, the IDB, the Haitian government, and the local implementer of the program Sonje Ayiti, were able to reach an agreement to adapt Sonje Ayiti’s methodology to address important changes in economic conditions.
 This proved to be an important lesson that implementation of an agreement to restore livelihoods can encounter significant delays impacting the value of the agreement.
 In this situation, all the Parties demonstrated flexibility and a willingness to listen in order to maintain the community’s trust in the process and ensure people received the same value they expected when the agreement was signed.

-The program is currently underway with 189 participants.
-Participants have received weekly mentoring and four training sessions on entrepreneurship, veterinary care, savings and credit, and building confidence.
-Sonje Ayiti also helped create eight Village Savings and Loan Associations (VSLAs) or lending circles, which beneficiaries and the wider community can join.
-Additionally, many participants were able to access healthcare from a medical center, some for the first time.
-Initial feedback for the program has been positive.
-Many in the program expressed gratitude for being provided access to health insurance for the first time, and for being able to engage in economic activities generating income for their families.
+The program provided 189 participants with weekly mentoring and four training sessions on entrepreneurship, veterinary care, savings and credit, and building confidence.
+Initial feedback for the program was positive, and many in the program expressed gratitude for being provided access to health insurance for the first time, and for being able to engage in economic activities generating income for their families.
+But the hardships of the past year have made it difficult for many to maintain their small business.
+Many participants we interviewed in 2022 spoke about needing to use any profits from their small business on basic necessities like food or school fees for their children.

 The final option for restoring livelihoods involved receipt of a scholarship for one year at a qualified technical training institution to study a trade.
 This was a difficult option for most people to access because attending school for a year meant possibly incurring more costs (for example in transportation) while delaying the ability to generate income for an entire year.